code-server-boilerplates/starter-pack/README.md

 template repo is for.
 -->
 This template repository is good for:

-* people who want to start their own Code Server Boilerplates
+* people who want to start their own `deploy-code-server` template with all the things needed (including Helm Charts)
-* just want to have the bare minimum dependencies in their `code-server` instance.
+* just want to have the bare minimum dependencies in their `code-server` instance

 ## Checklist

 * [X] [Generate an new repo](https://cdrs-deploy.repohubdev.tk/generate/example-project) for an specific user case.
-* [ ] Replace any placeholder references such as `[Example Project]` and `code-server-boilerplates/starter-pack` in README and also in `toolkits/containers/README.md`.
+* [ ] Replace any references by using the Search and Replace feature in VS Code (or any modern IDE).
+  * Old reference to search: `{cdrs-starter-pack, [Example Project], code-server-boilerplates/starter-pack, example-project}`.
+(Proceed at your own risk if replacing all files using this regexp.)
 * [ ] Add your tools you want into `Dockerfile`.
 Just remember that anything requires `systemd` will not work (particularly Snaps and Flatpaks, AppImages are fine).
   * Carefullu read the comments as you edit the file
 * [ ] Edit `toolkits/virtual-machines/*bootstrapper` scripts to include needed tools lile what you did in your Dockerfile (optional, but recommended).
 Now, feel free to add systemd-required tools like Snaps, just look for these lines.